NobelEapen/sql-practice/README.md

 ORDER BY Country;

 Note: If some customers or suppliers have the same country, each country will only be listed once, because UNION selects only distinct values.
 Use UNION ALL to also select duplicate values!
+Here we add a WHERE clause to only return the unique German cities from both the "Customers" and the "Suppliers" table:
+Example
+SELECT City, Country FROM Customers
+WHERE Country='Germany'
+UNION
+SELECT City, Country FROM Suppliers
+WHERE Country='Germany'
+ORDER BY City;